dvajs/dva/docs/guide/introduce-class.md

 })
 ```

-Where does the dispatch method come from?
-The Component that is connected will automatically have a dispatch method in props.
+Where does the `dispatch` method come from?
+The component that is connected will automatically have a dispatch method in props.

 > Where does the data for connect come from?

-## dva The simplest structure of the application (with model)
+## The Simplest Structure of a dva Application (With Model)
 ```js
 // Create an app
 const app = dva();